-- FF = Indicates the I/O dedicated for the FlashFreeze mode activation pin - G = Global - m = Global pin location associated with each CCC on the device: A (northwest corner), B (northeast corner), C (east middle), D (southeast corner), E (southwest corner), and F (west middle) - n = Global input MUX and pin number of the associated Global location m-either A0, A1, A2, B0, B1, B2, C0, C1, or C2.
-Refer to the "Global Resources in Low Power Flash Devices" section on page 47 for information about the three input pins per clock source MUX at CCC location m. - u = I/O pair number in the bank, starting at 00 from the northwest I/O bank and proceeding in a clockwise direction - x = R (Regular-single-ended) for the I/Os that support single-ended standards. - w = S (Single-Ended) - B = Bank - y = Bank number (0-3).
+- FF = Indicates the I/O dedicated for the Flash\Freeze mode activation pin in IGLOO and ProASIC3L devices only - G = Global - m = Global pin location associated with each CCC on the device: A (northwest corner), B (northeast corner), C (east middle), D (southeast corner), E (southwest corner), and F (west middle) - n = Global input MUX and pin number of the associated Global location m-either A0, A1, A2, B0, B1, B2, C0, C1, or C2.
+Refer to the "Global Resources in Low Power Flash Devices" section on page 47 for information about the three input pins per clock source MUX at CCC location m. - u = I/O pair number in the bank, starting at 00 from the northwest I/O bank and proceeding in a clockwise direction - x = P or U (Positive), N or V (Negative) for differential pairs, or R (Regular-single-ended) for the I/Os that support single-ended and voltage-referenced I/O standards only.
+U (Positive) or V (Negative)-for LVDS, DDR LVDS, B-LVDS, and M-LVDS only-restricts the I/O differential pair from being selected as an LVPECL pair. - w = D (Differential Pair), P (Pair), or S (Single-Ended).
+D (Differential Pair) if both members of the pair are bonded out to adjacent pins or are separated only by one GND or NC pin; P (Pair) if both members of the pair are bonded out but do not meet the adjacency requirement; or S (Single-Ended) if the I/O pair is not bonded out.
+For Differential Pairs (D), adjacency for ball grid packages means only vertical or horizontal.
+Diagonal adjacency does not meet the requirements for a true differential pair. - B = Bank - y = Bank number (0-3).
 The Bank number starts at 0 from the northwest I/O bank and proceeds in a clockwise direction.

-Figure 7-8 • I/O Naming Conventions for nano Devices - Top View
+Figure 7-20 • Naming Conventions of IGLOO and ProASIC3 Devices with Four I/O Banks - Top View